Emilia-Romagna: Land use

 Emilia-Romagna has been a highly populated area since ancient times.
 Inhabitants over the centuries have radically altered the landscape, building cities, reclaiming wetlands, and establishing large agricultural areas.
 All these transformations in past centuries changed the aspect of the region, converting large natural areas to cultivation, up until the 1960s.
 The trend then changed, and agricultural lands began giving way to residential and industrial areas.
 The increase of urban-industrial areas continued at very high rates until the end of the 2010s.
 In the same period, hilly and mountainous areas saw an increase in the registration of semi-natural areas, because of the abandonment of agricultural lands.

 Land use changes can have strong effects on ecological functions.
 Human interactions such as agriculture, forestation and deforestation affect soil function, e.g. food and other biomass production, storing, filtering and transformation, habitat and gene pool.

 In the Emilia-Romagna plain, which represents half of the region and where three quarters of the population of the region live, the agricultural land area has been reduced by 157 km^{2} while urban and industrial areas have increased to over 130 km^{2} between 2003 and 2008.
-The impact of land use and particularly of the urbanisation of the Emilia-Romagna plain during this period has had some strong consequences in the economic and ecological assessment of the region.
+The impact of land use, particularly the urbanisation of the Emilia-Romagna plain during this period, has had significant consequences for the economic and ecological assessment.
 The loss of arable land is equivalent to a permanent loss of the capacity to feed 440,000 persons per year from resources grown within the region.
-The increased water runoff due to soil sealing requires adaptation measures for river and irrigation canals such as the building of retention basins, at a total cost estimated in the order of billions of euros.
+Increased water runoff from soil sealing requires adaptation measures for rivers and irrigation canals, such as building retention basins, at a total cost estimated in the order of billions of euros.

 In 2000 there were 103,700 farm holdings and in 2010 there were 73,470, or a -29.2% loss in holdings for the region.
 The total utilised agricultural area (UAA) was 1,114,590 ha in 2000 and 1,064,210 ha in 2014 for a loss of 4.5%, indicating a downturn of smaller farm ownership.
 During this same timeframe there was a 14.5% decrease in the farm labor workforce.